ekwan/PyPlate/docs/source/introduction.rst

 Canonical Workflow
 """"""""""""""""""
 ``PyPlate`` assumes that you have a large set of experiments to plan and execute.
-Each experiment is a particular choice of experimental parameters (``Factors``) and may be considered to be a point in the ``ExperimentalSpace``.
-Each experiment is implemented as a series of solid and liquid handling instructions (``Recipe``).
-These instructions may be specified with or without explicitly defining an ``ExperimentalSpace``.
+Each experiment will be a well in a ``Plate``.
+A set of experiments is implemented as a series of solid and liquid handling instructions (``Recipe``).

-1. Optionally, define the ``Factors`` (substrate, solvent, temperature, etc.), the allowable levels for each Factor, the ``ExperimentalSpace`` to be explored, and a blocking strategy.

-2. Create stock solutions (like substrate stocks) and initialize empty containers (like 96 well plates).
+1. Create stock solutions (like substrate stocks) and initialize empty containers (like 96 well plates).

-3. Create a ``Recipe`` and define all solid or liquid handling instructions in it.
+2. Create a ``Recipe`` and define all solid or liquid handling instructions in it.

-4. Call ``recipe.bake()``.
+3. Call ``recipe.bake()``.
 This method will ensure that all solid and liquid handling instructions are valid.
 If they are indeed valid, then the updated containers will be generated.
 Once recipe.bake() has been called, no more instructions can be added and the Recipe is considered immutable.

-5. Optionally, map ``Container``\ s to particular experiments.

 .. note:: By convention, stock solutions should be prepared outside of ``Recipe``\ s (even though ``PyPlate`` allows ``Container``\ s to be created inside or outside ``Recipe``\ s.) |br|
           Transfers between ``Container``\ s should be done outside of ``Recipe``\ s, but transfers between a ``Container`` and a ``Plate`` or between ``Plate``\ s should be done inside a ``Recipe``.